 \section{Subjective-Aligned Text-to-Video Dataset}

-As shown in Tab.~\ref{tab:dataset}, the existing T2V datasets have a relatively small number of videos.
-The small scale is not sufficient to represent the diverse performance of T2V generation models, resulting in unreliable quality assessment metrics.
+Tab.~\ref{tab:dataset} shows most existing T2V datasets have relatively small number of videos, which is not sufficient to represent the diverse performance of T2V generation models.
 Consequently, we propose a Text-to-Video Quality Assessment DataBase, named T2VQA-DB, including 10,000 videos generated by 9 different T2V models.
 1,000 prompts are used and 27 subjects are invited to obtain the MOS of each video.
-In this section, we will describe the establishment of T2VQA-DB and the subjective experiment conducted on it.
+In this section, we will describe the establishment of T2VQA-DB and the subjective experiment.